|

 You can play with any metal petanque boules, as long as

-Boules will be for available sale before and
+Boules will also be available for sale before and

 during the tournament in case you'd like new ones. |